synchracode/synchra-docs/src/content/docs/widgets/chat-widget.md

 title: Chat Widget
 ---

+With Synchra's Chat Widget you can very easily display your multi-chat in OBS or anything else that supports a browser source.
+It supports Twitch, YouTube, TikTok and Kick.
+You can customize it to your liking with simple settings and custom CSS in the [Dashboard](https://dash.synchra.net/).

 ## Custom CSS

 The Chat Widget can be styled using custom CSS.
 You can target specific elements using the classes below and customize appearance.